roopksaini/itwin-cli-manual/docs/imodel/connection/list.md

 # itp imodel connection list

-List all storage connections for a specific iModel.
+List all storage connections of a specific iModel.

 ## Options